 More info He pārongo atu anōVisit website

 The Civic auditorium is one of only seven of the world’s surviving examples of the period’s opulent ‘atmospheric theatre’ style, with a unique soft-top ceiling that sends “clouds” floating amongst a star-spangled sky.
-Cleverly painted to resemble a dome, the design mirrors the Southern Hemisphere at 10:00pm on an April evening.
+Cleverly painted to resemble a dome, the design mirrors the Southern Hemisphere at 10:00pm on April 20 1929, the day construction started.

 At The Civic, the show begins before you’re seated.
 Step inside the lobby to find a rock-cut Buddhist temple and a mural of a Hindu wedding.
 Head to the theatre bar for a pre-show beverage, or for something more substantial, visit Stark’s Café and Bar.
 When you’re ready to take your seat, wander into the auditorium where you’ll be transported into a Moorish garden at night, complete with turrets, minarets, spires, tiled roofs, and Abyssinian panthers.

-Following extensive restoration work completed in 2000, The Civic auditorium houses a modernised stage, world-class backstage facilities, and a state-of-the-art digital projection system, as well as one of New Zealand's largest cinema screens, all enabling a fantastic performance for up to 2,739 seated viewers.
+Following extensive restoration work The Civc reopened on December 20 1999.
+The Civic auditorium houses a modernised stage, world-class backstage facilities, and a state-of-the-art digital projection system, as well as one of New Zealand's largest cinema screens, all enabling a fantastic performance for up to 2,379 seated viewers.

 The Wintergarden is used for a wide range of events including intimate music gigs, talks, and opening nights, accommodating a seated audience of up to 500 people, or up to 700 standing.